 Success metric: Efficiency vs. Satisfaction

-This one is fairly obvious if you consider the fundamental difference in motivation for customer support and customer service.
-While one is meant to enable effectivity the other is focused on fulfillment.
+This one is fairly obvious if you consider the fundamental difference in motivation for customer support and service.
+While one is meant to enable effectivity, the other is focused on fulfillment.

-Hence, when measuring the success customer support teams rely on metric of efficiency.
-The logic is simple, as a support agent you need to solve hindrances, the more efficient your support strategy the better your performance.
+Hence, when measuring success, technical support teams rely on the metric of efficiency.
+The logic is simple, as a support agent, you need to solve hindrances, the more efficient your support strategy, the better your performance.

-On the other hand customer service teams rely on satisfaction metrics i.e. CSAT, FRT, FCT.
-These metrics help evaluate the customers satisfaction level from efforts of service agents in offering beneficial insights to them.
+On the other hand, customer service teams rely on satisfaction metrics i.e. CSAT, FRT, FCT.
+These metrics help evaluate the customer’s satisfaction level from the efforts of service agents in offering beneficial insights to them.

-To make one last distinction, when you think of customer support their can be ups and downs in your efficiency and that can be explained away to some degree.
+To make one last distinction, when you think of customer support, there can be ups and downs in your efficiency, and that can be explained away to some degree.
 But there is no way to work around poor customer service.
-If your service team is not performing well it’ll translate into almost every aspect of your business.
+If your service team is not performing well, it’ll translate into almost every aspect of your business.